edthedev/edthedev.github.io/learn2code/Learn2Code.md

 https://makecode.microbit.org/#

-### Algorithm Ink
+### p5.js

-[Algorithm Ink](http://azarask.in/projects/algorithm-ink/#0656fbe7) is a beautiful way to experiment with code and art.
+[P5.js](https://p5js.org/learn/) is a fun web-based way to experiment with both JavaScript and drawing with code at the same time.

+You can read the source code of [my live interactive art](/art/live) for some ideas.

 ### Code.org